How Much Does Home Insurance Cost?

 Do trampolines and swimming pools raise homeowners insurance?

 Due to the potential for injury, insurance companies consider trampolines and pools to be “attractive nuisances,” and will raise the cost of your homeowners insurance.
-Some companies won’t cover trampolines, and many require a fence or locked gate, at least four feet high, around a pool in order to qualify for coverage.
+Some companies won’t cover trampolines, and many require a fence or locked gate, at least four feet high, around a pool to qualify for coverage.